-i.
 Data management

-The systematic search will be carried out by the review team, using the previously-defined search strategies, and guided by Items 9 and 10 of the Preferred Reporting Items for Systematic review and Meta-Analysis Protocols (PRISMA-P) statement.[15]
-After performing the search strategies separately in each electronic database, the researchers will import the results from each search into an EndNote library.
-As the same article may be located in more than one database, duplicate entries will be identified and removed.
+The systematic search will be carried out by the review team, using the previously defined search strategies, and guided by Items 9 and 10 of the Preferred Reporting Items for Systematic review and Meta-Analysis Protocols (PRISMA-P) statement.
+After performing the search strategies separately in each electronic database, the researchers will import the results from each search must an EndNote library.
+As the same article may be located in more than one database, duplicate entries will be identi-fied and removed.
+Study selection We will use Covidence systematic review software, an researchers will import the results from each search into online program that facilitates collaboration between reviewers for systematic reviews, for the study screening process.

-ii.
-Study selection

-We will use Covidence systematic review software,[16] an online program that facilitates collaboration between reviewers for systematic reviews, for the study screening process.
 Two reviewers (MEHDS and ACZ) will independently assess the titles and abstracts of all unique studies, identified from the electronic search strategies, and exclude those that do not meet the inclusion criteria.
-For studies judged to be eligible or potentially eligible for inclusion, the full text articles will be sourced and independently assessed by the same reviewers (MEHDS and ACZ), to clarify their eligibility for inclusion.
-Any discrepancies in classification that arise during this process will be resolved by consensus between the two reviewers and a third reviewer (LED).
-For studies that progress to the full-text screening stage, we will record the reason that studies were excluded.
+For studies judged to be eligible or potentially eligible for inclusion, the full-text articles will be sourced and independently assessed by the two reviewers, to clarify their eligibility for inclusion.
+Any discrepancies in classi-fication that arise during this process will be resolved by consensus between the two reviewers and a third reviewer.
+For studies that progress to the full-text screening stage, a we will record the reason that studies were excluded. text

-If there are cases where it is unclear whether the inclusion criterion are met, we will attempt to contact the study corresponding author for clarification; if no response is received within four weeks of the request, or the requested information is not provided, the information within the full-text article will be used to decide upon the eligibility of the study.
+If there are cases where it is unclear whether the inclusion criterion are met, we will attempt to contact the study corresponding author for clarification; if no response is received within four weeks of the request, or the requested information is not provided, the information within the full-text article will be used to decide on the eligibility of the study.